Collection Development Policy

 Self-Hosted Digital Resources

-In rare cases, the library will have the option to purchase digital copies of a resource that we are required to self-host.
+In rare cases, the library maywill have the option to purchase digital copies of a resource that we are required to self-host.
+Access and authentication are managed through the campus’s SharePoint sites.
 Currently, we do not have the option to privately self-host content.
 If the copyright holder agrees, the items can be placed in the Mines Repository with a signed agreement which would make it freely available online for all beyond Mines to access.

 Open Access

-The Library will provide access to useful Open Access journals, books, and other materials as needed or as requested by faculty and/or librarians to support educational and research goals of faculty and students.
-The Library supports the creation and dissemination of Open Access materials produced by Mines faculty, staff, and students and welcomes submission to Mines Repository.
-Additionally, the Library will prioritize publishers that allow for open access and more flexibility for Mines authors.
+The Library will provide access to useful Open Access (“OA”) journals, books, and other materials as needed or as requested by faculty and/or librarians to support the educational and research goals of faculty and students.
+The Library supports the creation and dissemination of Open Access materials produced by Mines faculty, staff, and students and welcomes submissions to the Mines Repository.
+Additionally, the Library will prioritize publishers that offer open access and more flexibility for Mines authors.
+As such, we are endorsers of the MIT Framework for Publisher Contracts.

 Standards